 Ms. Dalton is the former chair of the City of Albany Planning Commission.
 From 2009 to 2011, she was a member of California Assemblywoman Nancy Skinner’s A.D.
 14 “Women of the Year” committee.
 She is also one of the founders and the former president of the Albany Music Fund, a nonprofit corporation formed to preserve the music program in the City of Albany’s public schools.
-She volunteers for Alameda County’s Lawyers in the Library program.
+She volunteers for Sonoma County’s Lawyers in the Library program.

 - J.D., University of San Francisco School of Law